 Waste/Recycling: Atlas Tube facilities generate very little hazardous waste streams.
 All locations are classified as being a small quantity generator or very small quantity generator.
 Where feasible, Atlas Tube recycles what would otherwise be deemed a waste, with a goal of diverting wastes from landfill.
 All facilities have a procedure in place to extend the life expectancy of coolant minimizing overall generated industrial waste while reducing the introduction of virgin coolant.

-ATLAS TUBE
+Contaminants are continuously removed from the process allowing coolants to be reused in a closed loop system for an extended period of time.

-Fabricated Hollow Structural Sections

-Plymouth, MI - Average Steel Supply Mix
+ATLAS TUBE Fabricated Hollow Structural Sections Kansas City, MO - Average Steel Supply Mix